quicwg/base-drafts/draft-ietf-quic-tls.md

 Some care is necessary to ensure that any process for selecting between previous, current, and next packet protection keys does not expose a timing side channel that might reveal which keys were used to remove packet protection.
+See
+{{hp-side-channel}} for more information.

 Alternatively, endpoints can retain only two sets of packet protection keys, swapping previous for next after enough time has passed to allow for reordering